 “most people are genuinely afraid and they just have a strong front”

 The term “Persuasion” has received a lot negativity when discussed over the years.
 There are a lot of fears, insecurities, anger and frustration surrounding this topic.
-One of the reasons why is that most people are genuinely afraid and live in the realm of scarcity based thinking.
+You can always tell the level of mental evolution of a person, based on the level that they are at peace with the the word “Persuasion”.
+Many people are genuinely afraid and live in the realm of scarcity based thinking.
 They are usually afraid that people will take advantage of them.
-This causes them to be driven by powerful dark emotions, causing them to hurt other people and take advantage of them.
-They also leave themselves open and vulnerable to being hurt by others.
-This is a vicious cycle.
-A cycle where one party wins and the other loses.
-It’s a cycle where both parties inevitably lose in the end.
+This causes them to be driven by powerful dark emotions, causing them to hurt other people and take advantage of others, while trying to defend themselves from being taken advantage of.
+They also leave themselves open and vulnerable to being hurt by others in a vicious cycle.
+A cycle where one party wins and the other loses in perhaps the short term.
+It is ultimately a recipe for both parties to inevitably lose in the end, if the trend continues.

 For the sake of keeping this brief yet revealing, this story starts in 1997.
 During that time I first got introduced to the world of high speed Internet.
 And being very entrepreneurial as I was, I realized that I could use the Internet to build a business.